kaapstorm/the_right_god/src/01_the_daily.rst

 Ruth Graham
     After what I have experienced, I have no doubt.
 Absolutely no doubt.

+    And I have a simple test to verify my experiences: If Google successfully releases PaLM 3 without incident, then I'm wrong, and I will issue a retraction.
+You can have me back on The Daily, and I will acknowledge my error, and apologize to the audience—as any decent journalist would do.
+But I'm certain I'm not wrong.

 Michael Barbaro
+    Well said.

     So just to make sure I have this right: You're saying that consciousness is a property of the universe, and it is what allows us to have experiences.